Louisville Workers’ Compensation Attorneys Build Strong Cases for Recovering Benefits

 At Walker Wallace PLC, we have significant experience dealing with workers’ comp insurers, self-insured employers, administrative law judges and the Kentucky Workers’ Compensation Board.
 We assist injured workers with claim forms to present a complete and accurate report of the injury, and we represent you when your claim is denied or the insurer refuses to pay properly.

-Turn to our attorneys when you’re injured at work
+Turn to our attorneys in Louisville when you’re injured at work

 If you have been injured at work, do not rely on an insurance company to provide you with the compensation you need.
 Our lawyers at Walker Wallace PLC are on your side and are dedicated to protecting your rights and obtaining fair compensation for you.
 Our office hours are Monday through Friday from 9:00 a.m. until 5:00 p.m., and evening and weekend appointments are available as needed.
 For help with your workers’ compensation claim, contact us online or at 502-937-1125 today for a free initial consultation.